A popular folk saying in India says , "No mother? Do not worry so long as you have triphala."

 - Unlike other eliminative and cleansing herbs, triphala is safely taken for symptoms of wasting heat that frequently accompanies diseases such as tuberculosis, pneumonia and AIDS.

 - Triphala is also widely taken for all eye diseases including the treatment of conjunctivitis, progressive myopia, the early stages of glaucoma and cataracts.

 The one time not to use triphala is during pregnancy.
 It's 'downward flowing' energy is believed to favor miscarriage.

-Triphala dosage: How to take Triphala - There are two ways to take triphala, as a powder or tablet.
+Triphala dosage: How to take Triphala -There are three ways to take triphala, as a powder or Capsule/tablet or juice.
 Traditionally triphala is taken as a triphala churna/ triphala churnam/ triphala powder.